 For more on picking up second-hand gear, see our article on buying used skis and snowboards in Tokyo.

 Where to buy new ski and snowboard gear in Tokyo

-Kanda-Ogawamachi, just east of Jimbocho Station, is home to a dense population of sports mega-stores that promise to have some more competitive prices.
-This neighborhood is known colloquially as the Kanda Sports District.
+Kanda-Ogawamachi, just east of Jimbocho Station, is home to a dense agglomeration of sports mega-stores that has all the top brands and latest models.
+This neighborhood is known colloquially as Sports Town Kanda.
 Here you’ll find more than 60 snow-sports related stores.

-Shopping during summertime is one of the best ways to nab yourself a bargain, but even during peak season, you’ll have a pretty good chance of picking up some competitively priced gear.
+Shopping during the warmer months is one of the best ways to nab yourself a bargain, but even during peak season, you’ll have a pretty good chance of picking up some competitively priced gear.
 Check out out full guide to buying new ski/snowboarding gear in Tokyo’s Kanda-Ogawamachi district for more tips.

 Ski gear rental in Niseko

 Niseko is one of the most prominent Japan ski destinations in the country, so getting your ski and snowboard rental sorted out is a breeze.
 There are plenty of options to choose from, however, if you don’t want to take any risks and want to make sure what you’re getting is top quality and value for money, the following stores come highly recommended.

 Located in central Hirafu, one of the most trafficked areas of Niseko, Rhythm Base boasts over 7,000 skis and snowboards.
 They have gear for both sale and rent, and their stock covers all the major brands, including Salomon, Rossignol, Volkl, K2, Armada, Burton, and more.
 A bonus is they also have an in-house coffee shop.

 Address: 184-10 Aza Yamada, Kutchan cho, Kutchan, Abuta District, Hokkaido